LouisdTech/LouisdTech/README.md

   <h2>✨ About Me ✨</h2>
 </div>

-I'm **Ding Lu**, a passionate developer who loves turning ideas into reality through code!
+I'm **Louis**, a passionate developer who loves turning ideas into reality through code!

 - 🔭 I'm currently working on some exciting projects like AI-powered applications and creative coding experiments
 - 🌱 Always learning and exploring new technologies in web development, machine learning, and creative coding